Nasdaq acknowledges releasing Twitter results early

 This was not the first time that Selerity has revealed earnings of a top company before the scheduled release time.

-The New Jersey-based company, founded by former Thomson Reuters Corp employee Ryan Terpstra, broke Microsoft Corp's earnings in 2011 from the company's website more than an hour before their scheduled release.
+The New Jersey-based company, founded by former Thomson Reuters Corp (TRI.TO) (TRI.N) employee Ryan Terpstra, broke Microsoft Corp's (MSFT.O) earnings in 2011 from the company's website more than an hour before their scheduled release.

 Twitter shares were down 5.2 percent at $40.08 in late morning trading on the New York Stock Exchange.